arqtrad/archlit/article.md

 traditionalism was somehow doomed from the start to be a methodological dead end [@comas:2010passado; @rosmaninho:2002casa].

-What I seek to show in this article is how traditionalist architecture in Portugal and Brazil has a longer historical background and clearer theoretical roots than most of the scholarship tends to assume.
+I seek to show in this article how traditionalist architecture in Portugal and Brazil has a longer historical background and clearer theoretical roots than some of the scholarship tends to assume.
 Portuguese-speaking architects and architectural critics appropriate the goals and perspectives by literary historians, formulated long before the rise of traditionalist architectural styles.
 This appropriation can